yosse95ai/PortForward2WSL/README.md

 # PortForward2WSL
-You can set up port forwarding automatically with this app!!
+You can automatically port forward to WSL2!

-You need only enter the port number
+You need only enter the port number!

 ## Build File
 https://github.com/yosse95ai/PortForward2WSL/tree/master/PortForward2WSL